Dateline: Grand Canyon, Friday 3/28

 Our Tuesday morning in Santa Fe dawned early, but as usual we did not, to have a delicious breakfast at Chocolate Maven, a bakery/restaurant we found using TripAdvisor.
 During the noon hour, we met Steve at his workplace, Seeds of Change [right], where he coordinates seed growers and works on product development.
 He seems in his element, and showed us around, with the high point being the darkened seed room, which contained a ton of potential energy.
 Steve continues his quest to help feed the world's people in a healthy, delicious and sustainable way.

-with Moria, Cryssy and Wink in the downtown of Pueblo Santa Fe, for lunch at Pasqual's [left].
+We then met up with Moria, Cryssy and Wink in the downtown of Pueblo Santa Fe, for lunch at Pasqual's [left].
 This satisfied our desire to experience southwestern food at its source, in a town that was established five hundred years ago.

 We made up a fun party in a dining room festooned with Chagallesque murals in a very Santa Fe style, chiles and other items that hung from the ceiling.
 Nothing extravagant, but very playful, and the food was terrific--mole negra, red and green chiles, prepared expertly and very fresh: enchiladas with even vegetarian fillings!
 Wink took Steve back to work, and the rest of us proceeded to Moria's client's garden, where Moria is head gardener for a large and traditional Santa Fe house and grounds owned by the charming Mrs. Bobbs [Alice and Moria right].